norswap/autumn/doc/autumn/faq/hand-vs-tool.md

   then another, matching a single thing out of a few possibilities, optionally matching something, matching one or more repetitions of something, ...

-  In parsing library, these are often abstracted as *parser combinator* (hence *parser combinator libraries*).
+  In parsing libraries, these patterns are often abstracted as *parser combinator* (hence *parser combinator libraries*).

 - **No support for left-recursion**